simolus3/drift/README.md

   // rest of class can stay the same
 ```
 You can also add individual tables or drop them.
+You can't use the high-level query API in
+migrations.
+If you need to use it, please specify the `onFinished` method on the
+`MigrationStrategy`.
+It will be called after a migration happened and it's safe to call methods
+on your database from inside that method.

 ### Extracting functionality with DAOs
 When you have a lot of queries, putting them all into one class quickly becomes